5535.001 Maturation of HDH Powder Production Study

 Objective

-The purpose of this study is to determine if the contamination level for niobium alloy powders processed via the HDH route using laboratory-scale equipment and novel production practices can achieve similar levels of contamination (e.g., <300 ppm oxygen) compared to powders processed using current state-of-the-art Electrode Inert Gas Atomization (EIGA).
-This effort is informing government and defense entities on the possibilities and limitations of producing HDH niobium alloy powders with regards to contamination levels and viability of scale-up for use in additive manufacturing technologies requiring a particle size distribution of 15-50 μm.
+The purpose of this study was to determine if the contamination level for niobium alloy powders processed via the HDH route, using laboratory-scale equipment and novel production practices, could achieve similar levels of contamination (e.g., <300 ppm oxygen) compared to powders processed using current state-of-the-art Electrode Inert Gas Atomization.
+This effort informed government and defense entities on the possibilities and limitations of the production of HDH niobium alloy powders with regards to contamination levels and viability of scale-up for use in additive manufacturing (AM) technologies requiring a particle size distribution of 15-50 µm.

 Technical Approach

-Most of the proposed project is focusing on identifying the processing steps having the greatest impact on contamination pickup.
-Compositional analysis of the alloying and trace elements include Nb, Ta, Hf, Zr, W, Fe, Al, Ni, Co, V, Cr, and Cu, and are being measured after each processing step where there is an assessed potential for contamination.
-Oxygen, nitrogen, carbon, and hydrogen interstitials are of most interest and are measured after every processing step.
-Oxygen can be difficult to measure when the material is in hydride form so appropriate uncertainty is being communicated.
-The processing steps of interest include the initial C103 feedstock, hydriding, crushing, grinding, dehydriding, screening, and spheroidizing (optional).
+Most of the proposed project was focused on identifying the processing steps that had the greatest impact on contamination pickup.
+Compositional analysis of the alloying and trace elements included Nb, Ta, Hf, Zr, W, Fe, Al, Ni, Co, V, Cr, and Cu and were measured after each processing step where there was an assessed potential for contamination.
+Oxygen, nitrogen, carbon, and hydrogen interstitials were of most interest and measured after every processing step.
+Oxygen can be difficult to measure when the material is in hydride form so appropriate uncertainty was communicated.
+The processing steps of interest included the initial C103 feedstock, hydriding, crushing, grinding, dehydriding, screening, and spheroidizing (optional).

 Project Participants